People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

 Almost all people with indolent lymphomas have stage II to IV disease.
 They do not always require treatment initially, but they are monitored for evidence of lymphoma progression, which could signal a need for therapy, sometimes years after the initial diagnosis.
 There is no evidence that early treatment extends survival in people with indolent lymphomas at more advanced stages.
 If the disease begins to progress, there are many treatment choices.

-For people with aggressive stage II to IV non-Hodgkin lymphomas, combinations of chemotherapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
+For people with aggressive lymphomas, stage II to IV, combinations of chemotherapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
 The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more drugs are given promptly, often together with rituximab.
 Many potentially effective combinations of chemotherapy drugs are available.
 Combinations of chemotherapy drugs are often given names created by using the initial letter of each drug that is included.
 For example, one of the oldest and still one of the most commonly used combinations is known as CHOP (cyclophosphamide, [hydroxy]doxorubicin, vincristine [Oncovin], and prednisone).
 Rituximab has been shown to improve the outcome of CHOP and is now routinely added to the combination (R-CHOP).
 About 60 to 70% of people with aggressive non-Hodgkin lymphomas at an advanced stage are cured with R-CHOP chemotherapy.
-Newer combinations of drugs are being studied.
+Other combinations of drugs are being studied.
 Chemotherapy, which often causes different types of blood cells to decrease in number, is sometimes better tolerated if special proteins (called growth factors) are also given to stimulate growth and development of blood cells.

 After radiation therapy, there is an increased risk of secondary cancers occurring 10 or more years after treatment in organs that were in the radiation field.
 Leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more may develop in some people many years after successful treatment for non-Hodgkin lymphoma, regardless of the treatment used.